Australia's Uranium Mines

 In December 2008 Uranium One announced an engineering, procurement, and construction management contract with Ausenco Ltd to build the mine.
 Total capital cost envisaged was A$ 118 million, including pulsed column solvent extraction circuit.
 A mine life of six years (including ramp-up) was expected.
 In 2011 capital expenditure of about $20 million comprised $10 million for wellfield development and $10 million for other construction activities and fixed asset purchases.
 Estimated capital expenditure for 2012 was $25 million.

 From 2009, 51.4% of Uranium One Inc was owned by Russia's ARMZ, but in 2012 ARMZ moved to buy out all the other shareholders.
 It then had full ownership of the Canadian-based company.
 In November 2013 Rosatom set up Uranium One Holding NV to own and manage all its international uranium mining assets, including Uranium One Australia under Uranium One Inc, leaving ARMZ responsible for uranium mining in Russia.
-In September 2015 Boss Resources Ltd based in Perth agreed to buy Uranium One Australia, which owns the mine, for A$ 11.5 million in staged payments plus up to $3 million from operating cash flow.
+In 2015 Boss Resources Ltd based in Perth bought Uranium One Australia, which owned the mine and asociated deposits, for A$ 11.5 million in staged payments plus up to $3 million from operating cash flow.
 Boss formed a joint venture with Wattle Mining Pty Ltd (Boss 80% and Wattle 20%) to take over Uranium One Australia.
 Boss has an option to acquire Wattle’s 20% after completion of a bankable feasibility study.

 Production: First production was in September 2011, with 45.4 t produced in 2011, and a ramp up to 400 t/yr U3O8 was planned.
 Production in 2012 was expected to be 275 tonnes U3O8, at $47/lb – much more than the company's average cost of production in Kazakhstan, but commissioning was drawn out and resulted in only 155t production.
 In 2013 production was 112 tonnes U3O8.
 Mitsui's A$ 104 million largely funded the commissioning.
 A February 2012 report quoted reserves of 2890 tonnes U3O8 at 0.08% and indicated resources of 5400 tonnes U3O8 at 0.129%.